 Principal Researchers: Ms Sumedha Verma, Dr Bei Bei

-Associate Researchers: Prof Shantha Rajaratnam, A/Prof Margot Davey, A/Prof Darren Mansfield
+Associate Researchers: Prof Shantha Rajaratnam, A/Prof Margot Davey, A/Prof Darren Mansfield, Dr Joshua Wiley

 1. Introduction

 The POSSUM Project was developed to improve the sleep and wellbeing of first-time mothers from 4-12 months postpartum.
 The project will evaluate the effectiveness of three wellbeing programs, which are aimed at reducing sleep problems and the associated daytime effects of sleep disturbances, such as fatigue.
 The wellbeing programs themselves run for 6 weeks, with a follow-up assessment delivered at Week 10.